userjack6880/picluster/content/module-3.md

 ## Objective

+to setup networking between nodes in a way that adheres with current hpc best-practices

+**NOTE: the changes made to the cluster in this document have not been reflected throughout the documents, but not much shouldl've chagned.**

 ## Installing and configuring isc-dhcp-server on the head:

 After basic installation, all the nodes are setup up with static IP's.
 This isn't desireable for a number of reasons including: